Media Highlights 2023

 Steven-Huy B. Han, MD, and colleagues receive $9.1 million in grant funding from NCI to improve early detection methods for cancer

 Dr. Han, Philip L. Palumbo Chair in Clinical Hepatology, and researchers from the UCLA Health Jonsson Comprehensive Cancer Center have received two grants totaling $9.1 million from the National Cancer Institute (NCI) to advance liquid biopsy technologies for the early detection of cancer, which can significantly improve treatment outcomes and reduce the number of deaths caused by the disease.
 These grants are an existing U01 renewed for five years and a new U01 for the Liquid Biopsy Consortium.
 UCLA GI members of The Liquid Biospy Consortium include Jihane N. Benhammou, MD, PhD, assistant clinical professor of medicine; Sammy Saab, MD, MPH, professor of medicine and surgery; Akshay Shetty, MD, health sciences assistant clinical professor of medicine and surgery; and Jasleen Singh, MD, health sciences clinical instructor of medicine and surgery.
-Read more
+Learn more in UCLA Health News & Insights

 Elaine Y. Hsiao, PhD, named among world's most influential researchers